 - See a doctor once you are ready to leave the store, assuming you have not been provided ambulatory care already.
 You will want a same-day medical record showing your injuries.

 - Call an attorney to get your premises liability claim started.
 Local lawyers will be familiar with grocery stores in your area and the insurance companies that likely represent them during claims, so it is advised you choose a personable, local firm over a corporate firm.

 Did you fall in a grocery store in Northern California and suffer a serious injury, like a broken bone?
-Call (707) 549-8166 and connect with the Law Offices of J.Chrisp.
-We have offices in Sonoma, Napa, Mendocino, and Lake Counties, all ready to hear about your grocery store accident.
+Call (707) 549-8166">(707) 549-8166 and connect with the Law Offices of J.Chrisp.
+We have offices in Clearlake, San Francisco, and Santa Rosa, all ready to hear about your grocery store accident.
 Begin with a free consultation today.